 VIDEO EXCLUSIVE: Wrenn Schmidt & Jodi Balfour Explain Why Space-Race Drama ‘For All Mankind’ Is So Relevant Now

-If you have ever wondered how space race would have unfolded had the United States and the Soviet Union made different decision regarding manned missions to the Moon, then For All Mankind is the show for you.
+If you have ever wondered how the space race would have unfolded had the United States and the Soviet Union made different decisions regarding manned missions to the Moon, then For All Mankind is the show for you.
 The series rewrites history and imagines what would have happened if Russia had won the space race.

 The alternate history/science fiction miniseries is set to premiere on Apple TV+ on Nov.
 1 and stars Joel Kinnaman and Shantel VanSanten.
-Two other actors from the show, Wrenn Schmidt and Jodi Balfour, opened up about the series in an exclusive interview at New York Comic Con earlier this month.
+Two other actors from the show, Wrenn Schmidt and Jodi Balfour, opened up about the series in an exclusive interview at New York Comic-Con earlier this month.

 Balfour and Schmidt respectively play Ellen Waverly, one of the first female NASA astronauts in the world of the show, and Margo Madison, the first woman in mission control.

 “We see that one of the knock-on effects is that some social progress happens earlier than it does in our real timeline,” said Balfour before citing the historical firsts accomplished by the fictional female characters on the show.